History of the Portuguese Communist Party: 1980s

 After the sudden death of Sá Carneiro in an airplane crash in 1980, the political instability returned and the right-wing coalition government disintegrated in 1983.
 In the subsequent legislative election, the party achieved 44 MPs and 18.20% of the vote as part of the APU in the 1983 elections.
 The election was won by the Socialists that formed a grand coalition with the Social Democrats.
 Also in 1983 the party held the tenth congress that again criticized what it saw as the dangers of right-wing politics.
-In 1985, a new election was called, prompted by the unstable balance of forces inside the grand coalition and Aníbal Cavaco Silva led the Social Democrats to a narrow victory, the party initiated its electoral decline, gathering only 15.5% of the voting.

-In 1986, the surprising rise of the socialist Mário Soares, who reached the second round in the presidential election defeating the party's candidate, Salgado Zenha, made the party call an extra Congress.
+In 1986, the surprising rise of Mário Soares, who reached the second round in the presidential election, defeating the party's candidate, Salgado Zenha, made the party call an extra congress.
 The eleventh congress was called with only two weeks' notice, in order to decide whether or not to support Soares against Freitas do Amaral.
 Soares was supported, and he won by a slight margin.
-Had he not been supported by the PCP he would have lost.
-The Congress was considered a success, despite being prepared with such short notice.
-In 1987, after the fall of Cavaco Silva's government, another election took place.
-The Party, now in coalition with the Ecologist Party "The Greens" (PEV) and with the Democratic Intervention (ID), a political association, in the Unitary Democratic Coalition (CDU) saw an electoral decline to 12.18% and 31 MPs.
-In the election, Cavaco Silva consolidated his power with an absolute majority.
+Had he not been supported by the PCP, he would have probably lost.
+In 1987, after the resignation of the government, another election took place.
+The PCP, now in the Unitary Democratic Coalition (Portuguese: Coligação Democrática Unitária or CDU) with the Ecologist Party "The Greens" (Portuguese: Partido Ecologista "Os Verdes" or PEV) and the Democratic Intervention (Portuguese: Intervenção Democrática or ID), saw an electoral decline to 12.18% and 31 seats.